bennette/bennette.github.io/presentations/IE 541/project.md

 <img class="decoded" src="http://bennette.github.io/presentations/IE 541/images/logo.gif" width=300 height=400>
 </div>

-The Army Reserve can be thouhgt of as a strategic reserve.
+The Army Reserve can be thought of as a strategic reserve.

 Problem Statement